Journaling, gratitude, mindfulness, and introspection. What do all these things have in common?

 No wonder why many successful people are known journal writers.

-In addition to helping you sort out your thoughts, journaling is good for your mental health, and we have the evidence to prove it:
+In addition to helping you sort out your thoughts, journaling is good for your mental health, and there’s more than enough evidence to prove it:

 - A 2013 study conducted at the University of Michigan showed that among people with major depression, expressive journaling for 20 minutes a day lowered their depression scores significantly;